SimpleELN-Team/simpleeln-team.github.io/source/installation/multiteam/external-database.rst

 #.
 Download and extract the SimpleELN **MultiTeam Edition** docker package file

-    - Download the SimpleELN **MultiTeam Edition** docker package file (:custom-color-primary-bold:`SimpleELN-MultiTeam-Server-Docker-{platform}-{arch}-{version}.zip` or :custom-color-primary-bold:`SimpleELN-MultiTeam-Server-Docker-{platform}-{arch}-{version}.tar.gz`) for the target platform from the official website or a trusted source.
+    - Download the SimpleELN **MultiTeam Edition** docker package file (:custom-color-primary-bold:`SimpleELN-MultiTeam-Docker-Server-{arch}-{version}.tar.gz`) for the target platform from the official website or a trusted source.
-    - Rename the downloaded archive file to :custom-color-primary-bold:`simpleeln-multiteam-docker.zip` or :custom-color-primary-bold:`simpleeln-multiteam-docker.tar.gz` for convenient identification.
+    - Rename the downloaded archive file to :custom-color-primary-bold:`simpleeln-multiteam-docker.tar.gz` for convenient identification.
     - Extract the archive file.

        - For Windows:

-          Extract the :custom-color-primary-bold:`simpleeln-multiteam-docker.zip` file into a designated folder, as outlined in the :ref:`Microsoft support documentation <zip-unzip-files-on-windows>`.
+          Utilize an external program to decompress the :custom-color-primary-bold:`simpleeln-multiteam-docker.tar.gz` archive into a designated folder.

        - For macOS or Linux: